maxwellbernard/viztrack-studio/README.md

 ## How to use
 1. **Upload your Spotify data**: follow the instructions on the web app
 2. **Select Data Type**: Choose whether you want to visualize your favorite artists, songs, or albums.
-3. **Generate Image and Animation**: Click the buttons to create your visualizations.
+3. **Generate Image and Animation**: Click the buttons to create your Visualisations.
 4. **Share**: Download the generated images and animations to share with your friends!